isomerpages/moe-punggolsec/_signature-programmes/Applied Learning Programme in Environment Education.md

-In the ‘Clean Energy’ module, all Secondary Two students learn about clean energy technologies and practices for sustainable living through a hands-on approach.
-This module is an effective collaboration amongst the Science, Geography and Design & Technology Departments.
+In the ‘Clean Energy’ module, all Secondary Two students learn about clean energy technologies and practices for sustainable living through a&nbsp;hands-on approach.
+This module is an effective collaboration amongst the Science, Geography and Design &amp; Technology Departments.

 In Science and Geography lessons, students explore alternative energy sources, other than fossil fuels, such as hydrogen fuel cells and biofuels.
 Students also learn the value of renewable sources of energy.
 Across the world, access to modern electricity or other forms of energy sources are not readily available.
-This allows students to have the opportunity to discuss how to drive change and strive for clean and affordable energy.
+This allows students to have the opportunity to discuss how to drive change and strive for clean and affordable energy.&nbsp;

 In Design and Technology lessons, students learn the stages of design model and application of portable clean energy sources.
 The design journal guides students in the context of the design scenario and project’s specifications.
 Students would then apply a random line trigger technique for idea generation for the solar panel holder and fan stand.